1) Hachiko Square 2) Statue of Moyai

 "Koen-dori" means "Park street", so this street leads to Yoyogi Park.

-An wide park with many trees.
-It has an area of 54 hectares.
+It is an wide park with many trees and has an area of 54 hectares.

-is a street extending from Hachuko Square to the west.
+It is a street extending to the west from the pedestrian scramble.

 It is the busy street along with Shibuya Koen-dori street.